 Scalable: tens of thousands of classes and gigabytes of data.

 Very fast: 100-20000 images/s, depending of hardware, image size and net complexity.
 Optionally, for even greater speed, the CPU code can run on multiple cores and use manually optimized NEON, SSE, AVX or AVX2 code.

 Adaptable: the only requirement for learning a new task is a training dataset with labeled images.

-Small memory footprint: less than 2MB for the executable and from 0.1MB to 15MB for the DNN model.
+Small memory footprint: less than 2MB for the executable and from 0.1MB for the DNN model.

 Ready for deployment in industrial applications like:

 Various handwritten character recognition tasks (Digits, Latin and Chinese characters, any other symbols).